KannonZenetism/zenetism-field-physics/structural-neuroscience/SN11-applied-structural-diagnostics.md

 \chi_{\text{operational}} \stackrel{?}{=} \chi_{\text{essential}}
 \]

 Does the being's operative orientation match their essential orientation?
-Divergence indicates expression operating out of alignment with essential orientation — often through suppression, depletion, or social-field pressure rather than genuine reorientation (SN10 §5; LM07 §4, Corollary 2: behavioral divergence ≠ essential reorientation).
+Divergence indicates operative expression falling out of alignment with essential orientation — often through suppression, depletion, or social-field pressure rather than genuine reorientation (SN10 §5; LM07 §4, Corollary 2: behavioral divergence ≠ essential reorientation).

 For individuals: is a centropically oriented being expressing entropically under duress?
 Is the expression reflecting the social field's orientation rather than the being's own?